-SBMA6040 International Marketing and Export Strategy (3 credits)
+International Marketing and Export Strategy (3 credits)

-The main focus of this course is on management of the marketing function of multinational enterprises or corporations.
-The fact that MNCs operate in different nations means that they must operate within the context of varied national requirements and cultural expectations.
+The main focus of this course is on management of the marketing function of multinational enterprises or corporations (MNE or MNC).
+The fact that MNEs operate in different nations means that they must operate within the context of varied national requirements and cultural expectations.
 This course applies theories and models to actual situations through case analysis and examines management practices from an international marketing perspective.